 Pete started operating cameras back in 1994 working in live events, covering conferences, shows and corporate events.
 After gaining his helicopter pilots license (PPLH) in 1999 he was given the opportunity to operate a gyro-stabilised aerial camera system which he’s developed into a successful career.

 20 years on Pete has accrued an impressive list of credits as an Aerial DOP operating many types of gyro stabilised camera systems and mounts on movies, commercials, dramas, documentaries, natural history, live broadcast, music videos and much more.

-Pete also works with aerial camera system manufacturers and software companies to develop bespoke aerial camera systems and technology for special projects and has provided training courses for camera operators on various brands of camera systems.
+Pete also works with aerial camera system manufacturers and software companies to develop bespoke aerial camera systems and technology for special projects and has provided training courses for new camera operators on various brands of camera systems.

 As well as being head of filming at PDG Aviation Services, Pete is an experienced camera system technician for Flir, Cineflex, GSS and Shotover aerial camera systems and is also an experienced data wrangler.

 David is a Bafta and Emmy award winning DoP/cinematographer for drama, documentaries and commercials.
 Co-founder of Wildcat Films, one of the UK’s longest established independent drama, documentary and corporate production company.
 Production experience in over 90 countries and with specialist experience in aerial filming, drones, remote areas, war zones and polar regions.
 Able to work as a main unit DoP or Director/DoP on 2nd Unit.
 Conversant with most digital cameras, as well as Da Vinci Resolve, FC Pro, Adobe After Effects, & Avid.
 Own Arri Alexa camera, lenses, grip, etc. Occasional broadcaster for BBC’s “From Our Own Correspondent”.
 Also available for lectures on filming across the globe from wars to wildlife.
 Delivered the Scott Polar Research Institute Centenary Lecture.